 In United Nations’ Sustainable Development Goal 13, the global community agreed to take urgent action to combat climate change and its impacts.
 On behalf of the German Federal Government, KfW is supporting its partner countries around the world in the climate-friendly transformation of their social and economic systems.
 KfW is aligning all of its promotional activities with the Paris Agreement and the UN Sustainable Development Goals.

-KfW Development Bank's commitments to climate- and environment-related projects are on a high level for many years and account for almost half of total commitments.
-In 2021 they reached more than EUR 2.7 billion.
-This is estimated to generate annual savings of well over 7.5 million tons of carbon dioxide equivalents in the partner countries.
-Commitments from 2021 are directly supporting around 12.5 million people as they combat the impacts of climate change.
+KfW Development Bank's commitments to climate- and environment-related projects have been at a high level for many years and account for around half of total commitments.
+In 2022, commitments that will specifically contribute to achieving SDG 13 amounted to more than EUR 6.2 billion.
+These funds, among others, are expected to generate annual savings of well over 11.2 million tons of carbon dioxide equivalents in the partner countries.
+Around 21 million people will be directly supported in coping with the consequences of climate change, and a further 40 million people indirectly - e.g. through insurance.

 Measures for climate protection, climate change adaptation and climate resilience continue to be items at the top of KfW’s agenda despite the many new crises that have arisen.
 In addition to its efforts to support a "build back better" green recovery in its partner countries after the Corona pandemic, in which economic and climate goals are no longer in conflict with each other but both contribute to sustainable stability, it is actively working to raise awareness of the link between climate and biodiversity protection.
 Both limiting global warming and reversing the trend in species extinction can only be achieved with progress in the other area.
 Only if both aspects are taken into account can national economies position themselves for the future in line with the Paris Climate Agreement and the 2030 Agenda.